Strategy Guide

 Why can’t queens touch diagonally?

-That’s the extra constraint that makes Queens distinct from the classical N-Queens problem and from Star Battle.
-It forces you to think about adjacency alongside row, column, and region, which is what gives the puzzle its shape.
+That is the extra rule that makes Queens distinct from the classical N-Queens problem and from Star Battle.
+It makes you think about adjacency alongside row, column, and region, which is what gives the puzzle its shape.

 What does the hint button do?